soukoku/MExplorer/README.md

 MExplorer
 =========

-This is a sample pluggable multi-hierarchy explorer in WPF, utilizing the typical mvvm structure.
+This is a pluggable multi-hierarchy explorer in WPF, utilizing the typical mvvm structure.

+The sample implements basic file system and registry browsing.